Wu Tsang: Awards and honors

 In 2012, Tsang was named one of Filmmaker Magazines "25 New Faces of Independent Film".
 At Outfest 2012, Wildness won the Grand Jury Award for Outstanding Documentary.
 Also in 2012, her work was featured in the Whitney Biennial and the New Museum Triennial.
 She won the Foundation for Contemporary Arts Grants to Artists award (2013).
 In 2014, she was included in the Hammer Museum's 2014 "Made in L.A." biennial.
 In 2015 she received a Creative Capital Award for A Day in the Life of Bliss.
 Tsang received the MacArthur Genius Award in 2018.
+From the years of 2019-2024, Tsang acted as the director-in-residence at the Schauspielhaus (City Theatre) Zurich.
+Most recently, in 2025, Wu Tsang was selected as Harvard University's Department of Art, Film, and Visual Studies Soloman Fellow.
+This title will include Tsang sharing her insights with the student body at Harvard through public lecture.